Gluuz/Gluuz/README.md

 ### Hi there I am Bruno Gluszczuk

-- 🔭 I’m currently working on Back-End and Mobile app development
+- 🔭 I’m currently working on Back-End and Mobile development
 - 🌱 I’m currently learning all i can about new technologies

 <div align="center">